America vs America

 Photographer: Kevin McKeon

-Exhibit Title: Stand
+Exhibit Title: America vs America

 Location: New York, United States

-I’ve been shooting protest marches and rallies for much of the past five years.
-Provocative signs and banners (often very creative) tend to draw the most attention from photographers at these events.
-But the challenge for me always, as a photographer, is to find a new story to tell, especially when competing with dozens of photographers at the same event, elbows raised, all competing for that defining image.
-So, I decided early on that my approach would be equal parts participant and photojournalist, and I’d see where that might take me.
-Across more than 80 rallies over 5 years, I found my story in the faces of the people that surrounded me – as I marched and chanted and listened and learned.
-As a result, I hope my photographs communicate to all those who have never been to a march not just what happens at these events, but what it was like to be there in the middle of it; to be part of the experience – to feel the outrage, the anger, the hope, the joy.
-I hope that when people view my photographs, they gain a broader, more nuanced understanding of what what it means to be at one of these rallies.
+I hope my photographs communicate to all those who have never been to a protest march not just what happens at these events, but what it feels like to be there in the middle of it; to be part of the experience, to know the outrage, the anger, the hope, the joy.
+I hope that when people view my photographs, they gain a broader, more nuanced understanding of what it means to engage.
 I hope they not only see the moment, but feel it.
-And feel compelled to a part of it, as well.
+And feel compelled to be a part of it.

 Make Comment/View Comments